DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 ## Subsystem Function

 This Subsystem's role in the team's design is to scan barcodes on school devices before being placed and when being taken from the machine.
 The subsystem also includes a RFID Card Reader to verify and store students' identity.
 The PC will then receive information from the modules and store information in a database for our customer.
+The Windows PC will also be able to control the visual components like LEDs through a PLC.

 ## Constraints